 SharePoint is unique in its depth of functionality, a very large network of developers and third party add-ons that help increase the power of SharePoint.

 So if you have already invested in SharePoint and are looking for an alternative because it is hard to work with, difficult to brand, looks ugly, and not user friendly Instead of looking for a SharePoint alternative, augment its experience with a ready-to-go intranet.Get an attractive look and feel, ease of use, and many added features not available on base SharePoint.

-There are a lot of companies who have invested in developing out-of-the-box intranets on SharePoint and Office 365.
+There are a lot of companies who have invested in developing out-of-the-box intranets on SharePoint and Office 365 (now renamed Microsoft 365).
 These meet 80–100% of your desired feature set and provide:

 - Cost reduction – most subscription models are very affordable and you pay as you go